wofr06/lesspipe/README.md

  in the script), then `file` and other utilities like `cat`, `dd`, `grep`, `gzip`, `ln`, `ls`, `mkdir`, `rm`, `sed`, `strings` and `tar`.
- For testing and configuring lesspipe.sh `perl` is used, that is however not required in just using `lesspipe.sh`
+ For testing and configuring lesspipe.sh `perl` is used, that is however not required in just using `lesspipe.sh`.

 ## 4. Supported file formats